 Unless otherwise stated, all references to legislation are to the Local Government Electoral Act 2011 (LGEA).
 The information in this fact sheet does not replace legislation.
 If you are concerned about your obligations, you should seek independent legal advice.

-This fact sheet relates to candidates participating in local elections and by-elections, as well as agents and associated entities.
+This fact sheet relates to registered third parties participating in local elections and byelections.